Adrenal tumor: Adrenocortical adenoma

-Adrenocortical adenomas are benign tumors of the adrenal cortex which are extremely common (present in 1-10% of persons at autopsy).
-They should not be confused with adrenocortical "nodules", which are not true neoplasms.
+Adrenocortical adenomas are benign tumors of the adrenal cortex that are extremely common (present in 1–10% of persons at autopsy).
+They can be confused with adrenocortical "nodules", however nodules are not true neoplasms.
 Adrenocortical adenomas are uncommon in patients younger than 30 years old, and have equal incidence in both sexes.

-The clinical significance of these neoplasms is twofold.
+The clinical significance of these neoplasms is two-fold.
 First, they have been detected as incidental findings with increasing frequency in recent years, due to the increasing use of CT scans and magnetic resonance imaging in a variety of medical settings.
-This can result in expensive additional testing and invasive procedures to rule out the slight possibility of an early adrenocortical carcinoma.
-Second, a minority (about 15%) of adrenocortical adenomas are "functional", meaning that they produce glucocorticoids, mineralcorticoids, and/or sex steroids, resulting in endocrine disorders such as Cushing's syndrome, Conn's syndrome (hyperaldosteronism), virilization of females, or feminization of males.
+This can result in additional testing and invasive procedures to rule out the slight possibility of an early adrenocortical carcinoma.
+Second, a minority (about 15%) of adrenocortical adenomas are "functional", meaning that they produce glucocorticoids, mineralocorticoids, and/or sex steroids, resulting in endocrine disorders such as Cushing's syndrome, Conn's syndrome (hyperaldosteronism), virilization of females, or feminization of males.
 Functional adrenocortical adenomas are surgically curable.

-Most of the adrenocortical adenomas are less than 2 cm in greatest dimension and less than 50 gram in weight.
+Most of the adrenocortical adenomas are less than 2 cm in greatest dimension and less than 50 grams in weight.
 However, size and weight of the adrenal cortical tumors are no longer considered to be a reliable sign of benignity or malignancy.
 Grossly, adrenocortical adenomas are encapsulated, well-circumscribed, solitary tumors with solid, homogeneous yellow-cut surface.
 Necrosis and hemorrhage are rare findings.

 Adrenocortical carcinoma

 Adrenocortical carcinoma (ACC) is a rare, highly aggressive cancer of adrenal cortical cells, which may occur in children or adults.
-ACCs may be "functional", producing steroid hormones and consequent endocrine dysfunction similar to that seen in many adrenocortical adenomas, but many are not.
+ACCs may be "functional", producing steroid hormones and consequent endocrine dysfunction similar to that seen in many adrenocortical adenomas.
 Due to their location deep in the retroperitoneum, most adrenocortical carcinomas are not diagnosed until they have grown quite large.
-They frequently invade large vessels, such as the renal vein and inferior vena cava, as well as metastasizing via the lymphatics and through the blood to the lungs and other organs.
+Adrenocortical carcinomas frequently invade large vessels, such as the renal vein and inferior vena cava, as well as metastasize via the lymphatics and through the blood to the lungs and other organs.

 The most effective treatment is surgery, although this is not feasible for many patients, and the overall prognosis of the disease is poor.
 Chemotherapy, radiation therapy, and hormonal therapy may also be employed in the treatment of this disease.